9 Naive Bayes Classifier

 The theorem is mathematically expressed as:

-To better understand these components, Figure 9.1 offers a visual interpretation using a Venn diagram.
-The overlapping region of the two circles illustrates the joint probability \(P(A \cap B)\), while the entire area of circle \(B\) represents \(P(B)\).
+To clarify the components of Bayes’ Theorem, Figure 9.1 provides a visual interpretation using a Venn diagram.
+The overlapping region between the circle and the octagon represents the joint probability \(P(A \cap B)\), while the entire area of the octagon corresponds to the marginal probability \(P(A)\), and the entire area of the circle corresponds to \(P(B)\).

 The expression for Bayes’ Theorem can also be derived by applying the definition of conditional probability.
 Specifically, \(P(A \cap B)\) can be written as \(P(A) \times P(B|A)\), leading to an alternative form: